 The Saarbrücken Max Ophüls Prize film festival is one of the most renowned young German-speaking cinema events.
 It is held in January every year.

 The Musikfestspiele Saar are a biennial event that has presented the musical culture of a respective European country since 1989.

 Perspectives is the only Franco-German stagecraft festival.
-It is held in May every year.
+It is held in june this year.